lirantal/learning-http-security-headers-book/manuscript/Chapter-01-Introduction.md

 Utilizing security headers can be a great strategy to help prevent security vulnerabilities, but a common mistake is to rely solely on them to mitigate such issues.
 This is because responding to a request with a security header depends on the browser to actually support, implement, and adhere to the specification to enforce it.
 You may consult the [Strict Transport Security browser compatibility matrix](https://caniuse.com/#feat=stricttransportsecurity) to verify if the browsers used for your web application are supported.

-As such, security headers should be used as a defense in depth security mechanism that helps in adding a security control, but they shouldn't be the actual security control to defend against vulnerabilities like Cross-site Scripting.
+As such, security headers should be used as a [defense in depth](<https://en.wikipedia.org/wiki/Defense_in_depth_(computing)>) security mechanism that helps in adding a security control, but they shouldn't be the only security control to defend against vulnerabilities like Cross-site Scripting.

 I> Defense in Depth
 I>